 Verona

-A genuinely busy UNESCO city, read the slow way — shoulder season, the quiet Veronetta left bank, and a day in the Valpolicella wine hills.
+A busy UNESCO city read the slow way: the quiet Veronetta left bank, spring and autumn timing, a day in the Valpolicella wine hills.

 Why this place

-This is the one genuinely busy, over-touristed city the platform covers, so the editorial job is plain.
-The slow way to experience Verona is to cross to Veronetta and the left bank, climb to Castel San Pietro at dusk, treat the Arena as architecture by day rather than queueing for clichés, and spend a full day in the Valpolicella rather than waiting at Juliet's balcony.
+This is the one busy, over-touristed city the platform covers, so the editorial job is plain.
+Cross to Veronetta and the left bank.
+Climb to Castel San Pietro at dusk.
+Treat the Arena as architecture by day.
+Spend a full day in the Valpolicella instead of queueing at a fake balcony.
 The redistribution of your time and money is the point.

 When to go

-Aim for April to early June, and late September into October.
+April to early June, and late September into October.
 This is the critical timing decision of any Verona trip.
-The Arena opera festival runs roughly mid-June to early September — peak crowds and peak prices, when the centre is at its most pressed.
-The shoulder months either side are when the city breathes: the Valpolicella is in or near harvest (the vendemmia falls late September into October, with the appassimento grape-drying beginning afterwards), the trattorie are run for locals again, and the squares are walkable.
-Avoid the July and August midday heat and crush unless you specifically want the opera — in which case, book far ahead and accept the premium.
-Winter is cold but calm, with the Castelvecchio and San Zeno close to empty and the wine cellars quietly at work on the year's Amarone.
+The Arena opera festival runs roughly mid-June to early September, bringing peak crowds and peak prices, and the centre is then at its most pressed.
+Either side of the festival, the city breathes.
+The Valpolicella is in or near harvest (the vendemmia falls late September into October, with the appassimento grape-drying beginning afterwards), the trattorie are run for locals again, and the squares are walkable.
+Avoid the July and August midday heat and crush unless you specifically want the opera; in that case book far ahead and accept the premium.
+Winter is cold but calm.
+Castelvecchio and San Zeno sit close to empty, and the wine cellars work on the year's Amarone.

 How to get there

-By rail: Verona Porta Nuova is a major junction on both the Milan–Venice line and the Brenner corridor (Bologna–Verona–Innsbruck/Munich), making it one of the best-connected cities in northern Italy.
+By rail, ideally.
+Verona Porta Nuova is a major junction on both the Milan–Venice line and the Brenner corridor (Bologna–Verona–Innsbruck/Munich), which makes it one of the best-connected cities in northern Italy.
 Milano Centrale is around 1h10–1h28 away, with roughly 30 trains a day; Venezia is about 58 minutes to 1h03, with around 32 trains a day; Bologna is a direct 50 minutes to an hour (verify current times).
-International trains arrive from Austria and Germany over the Brenner, so Verona is a genuinely car-free gateway from north of the Alps.
+International trains arrive from Austria and Germany over the Brenner, so Verona works as a car-free gateway from north of the Alps.
 From Porta Nuova the centre and Arena are a 20-minute walk or a short bus ride.
-By car, Verona sits off the A4 (Milan–Venice) and A22 (Brenner) motorways, but a car is a hindrance in the city's large ZTL; keep it for the Valpolicella hills if at all, and reach the wine country by local bus, guided cellar transfer or organised tour instead (verify connections).
+By car, Verona sits off the A4 (Milan–Venice) and A22 (Brenner) motorways, but a car is a hindrance in the city's large ZTL.
+Keep it for the Valpolicella hills if at all; the wine country is also reachable by local bus, by guided cellar transfer, by organised tour (verify connections).

 - Nearest station